A Differentially Private Weighted Empirical Risk Minimization Procedure and its Application to Outcome Weighted Learning: Differentially Private wERM

 \end{lem}

-Given Assumption~\ref{assump} and Lemma \ref{lem:Chaudhuri_lemma}, we are now equipped to derive the $\ell_2$-global sensitivity of $\hat{\boldsymbol{\theta}}$ in the wERM optimization and to establish the main result (Theorem \ref{thm:wERM_sens}).
-Compared to the unweighted ERM case \citep{chaudhuri2011}, the establishment of DP guarantees for wERM is more complex as weight $w_i$ in Eqn \eqref{eqn:wl} affects the global sensitivity of the solution to the wERM problem, as presented in the proof of Theorem \ref{thm:wERM_sens}. \begin{thm}[\textbf{main result}] Let $\mathcal{L}$ represent a wERM problem in Eqn \eqref{eqn:wERM} satisfying the regularity conditions A1-A5.
-Then\\ 1) the $\ell_2$ global sensitivity of estimated parameters $\hat{\boldsymbol{\theta}}$ in the predictor function $f_{\boldsymbol{\theta}}$ is $\Delta_{2, \boldsymbol{\theta}} = (C+2W)/\gamma$. $C\ge 0$ is a constant, the value of which depends how $\mathbf{w}=(w_1,\ldots,w_n)$ is obtained; \\ 2) Algorithm~\ref{alg:DP-wERM} satisfies $\epsilon$-DP. \end{thm}
+Given Assumption~\ref{assump} and Lemma \ref{lem:Chaudhuri_lemma}, we are now equipped to derive the $\ell_2$-GS of $\hat{\boldsymbol{\theta}}$ in the wERM optimization and establish the main result (Theorem \ref{thm:wERM_sens}).
+Compared to ERM \cite{chaudhuri2011}, the establishment of DP guarantees for wERM is more complex as the weight $w_i$ in Eqn.~\eqref{eqn:w} affects the GS of the solution to the wERM problem, as presented in the proof of Theorem \ref{thm:wERM_sens} (see Section VI of the SM). \begin{thm}[Main result] Let $\mathcal{L}$ denote a wERM problem given data $D$ in Eqn.~\eqref{eqn:wERM} satisfying the regularity conditions in Assumption \ref{assump}.
+Then